Factors Affecting Lead Acid Battery Life and Performance

-The lead-acid battery life is significantly impacted by the extent to which they are discharged.
+The lead-acid battery life and performance is significantly impacted by the extent to which they are discharged.
 Therefore, it is crucial to consider the intended usage – whether it is for deep cycle, shallow cycle, or floating charge.
-In the event that a shallow-cycle battery is utilized for deep-cycle purposes, it will inevitably fail prematurely and not endure as long.
+If a shallow-cycle battery is used for deep-cycle purposes, it will fail early and won’t last as long.

 The life of a lead acid battery depends on the operating conditions and the effective maintenance practices followed to check battery health regularly.
 The useful life of the lead acid battery can be achieved up to its guaranteed life if the charging and discharging cycles of the battery are as per the ideal operating procedure.